Catechesis of the Good Shepherd, Ages 4-12

-St. Alban’s has a Bible study that meets on Thursday afternoon at members’ homes to read aloud and discuss the scriptures.
+St. Alban’s has a Bible study that meets weekly on Thursday afternoons to read aloud and discuss the scriptures.
 Books of study are chosen as a group.
 We often have a priest present to provide theological insight.
 We share refreshments and prayers.
 All are welcome.
 See the calendar for more information.

 Education for Ministry